-Up to Capture One Pro 7 you could make a session with your preferred settings like session folder, session favorites and session albums and copy and rename that session each time you needed a new session.
+Up to Capture One Pro 7, you could make a Session with your preferred settings like Session Folders, Session Favorites, and Session Albums and copy and rename that Session each time you needed a new Session.
 This was a kind of template substitute or workaround.

-Creating a template from an existing session is as straightforward as it can be.
-You can use any session, store it as a template and see it listed the next time you create a new session.
-When you create a template, no image or image adjustment is stored, only the session folders, session albums and session favorites.
+Creating a template from an existing Session is as straightforward as it can be.
+You can use any Session, store it as a template and see it listed the next time you create a new Session.
+When you create a template, Capture One only stores the Session Folders, Session Albums and Session Favorites, and no image or image adjustment.

 As each template is a distinct template file, you can create as many templates as you like and you can easily copy them to another machine to maintain your workflow on all your machines.

-One of the great features of a session is that you can easily move it to another location without breaking any links to folders, favorites, files, and adjustments.
-No information is lost.
+One of the great features of a Session is that you can easily move it to another location without breaking any links to folders, favorites, files, and adjustments.
+You lose no information.
 That is great for archiving or working with two computers: one for during the shoot, one for editing, for example.

-You can also open older sessions, back to Capture One 4, in the same three ways.
+You can also open older Sessions, back to Capture One 4, in the same three ways.
 Note that older session can have a different file extension like .col50, .col45, and .col.
-Also note that these session files are platform specific, and can only be opened either on Mac or Windows.
-From Capture One Pro 7 the extension .cosessiondb is used and this extension is cross-platform compatible.

 By now you are familiar with the term session file, named “<session_name>.cosessiondb”.
-But what is stored in that file, what is its purpose?
+Curious what Capture One stores in that file?

-Albums and smart albums, including the links and definitions, session favorites, which folders are assigned to the session folders, and the capture name for tethered shooting are some of the most important details stored in the session file.
-Rest assured that no image adjustments are stored inside this database file in case you lose it or you have to create it again.
+The Session database file contains information about Albums and Smart Albums, Session Favorites, the capture name for tethered shooting among others.
+Note that Capture One stores no image adjustments inside this database file in case you lose it or you have to create it again.

 Meaning of Subfolders and Sidecar Files

-The sidecar files are maintained by Capture One, which means that when you move or delete an image from within Capture One, the sidecar files related to the image are moved or deleted as well.
+The sidecar files are maintained by Capture One, which means that when you move or delete an image from within Capture One, the sidecar files related to that image are moved or deleted as well.
 What are the different subfolders and files Capture One creates for each image?
-Which contain the adjustments I made and which can safely be discarded?
+Which contains the adjustments I made and which can safely be discarded?

 Rule of Thumb